shadetree-dev/ruin/README.md

 # ruin

-Ruin everything in the cloud...for safety!
+Ruin everything — safely.
+A CLI protection wrapper for tools like `kubectl` to prevent unintentional damage to sensitive environments.